Below are links to some biology teaching resources that I have written. They are all free to download and share.

 Biotechnology, stem cell, organ transplants, immunology, KS4, KS5

-Contains two tables which contains information about three new biotehcnology procedures.
+Contains two tables that contain information about three new bibiotechnologyrocedures.
 You can leave out some of the information – what and how much will depend on the level of the students.
 They then use copies of the news-stories (see post for weblinks), and their knowledge, to fill in the gaps.

 Biotechnology, chromosome, DNA, ethics, gene, genetics, KS4, KS5